Des Moines, Iowa: Era of growth

 On September 22, 1851, Des Moines was incorporated as a city; the charter was approved by voters on October 18.
 In 1857, the name "Fort Des Moines" was shortened to "Des Moines", and it was designated as the second state capital, previously at Iowa City.
 Growth was slow during the Civil War period, but the city exploded in size and importance after a railroad link was completed in 1866.

 In 1864, the Des Moines Coal Company was organized to begin the first systematic mining in the region.
 Its first mine, north of town on the river's west side, was exhausted by 1873.
 The Black Diamond mine, near the south end of the West Seventh Street Bridge, sank a 150 ft mine shaft to reach a 5 ft coal bed.
 By 1876, this mine employed 150 men and shipped 20 carloads of coal per day.
 By 1885, numerous mine shafts were within the city limits, and mining began to spread into the surrounding countryside.
 By 1893, 23 mines were in the region.
 By 1908, Des Moines' coal resources were largely exhausted.
 In 1912, Des Moines still had eight locals of the United Mine Workers union, representing 1,410 miners.
 This was about 1.7% of the city's population in 1910.

 By 1880, Des Moines had a population of 22,408, making it Iowa's largest city.
-It displaced the three Mississippi River ports: Burlington, Dubuque, and Davenport, that had alternated holding the position since the territorial period.
+It displaced the three Mississippi River ports: Burlington, Dubuque, and Davenport, which had alternated holding the position since the territorial period.
 Des Moines has remained Iowa's most populous city.
 In 1910, the Census Bureau reported Des Moines' population as 97.3% white and 2.7% black, reflecting its early settlement pattern primarily by ethnic Europeans.